Max-Margin based Discriminative Feature Learning: Introduction

 \section{Introduction}

 Data classification plays a key role in many practical applications \cite{makinen2008evaluation,mavroforakis2007geometric}.
-However, the real-world data, such as image data, often distributes in a high-dimensional space, which makes the computation cost expensive and might degrade prediction accuracies of classification models.
-To cope with this issue, a popular way is dimensionality reduction, which tries to project the data into a low-dimensional subspace with the least information loss \cite{cai2007spectral}.
-From the technical point of view, dimensionality reduction can be divided into two categories: feature selection based methods and feature transformation based methods.
-The feature selection based methods aim at selecting the most informative feature subset from the original feature set directly.
-The feature transformation based methods intend to seek a transformation matrix to map the high-dimensional data into a low-dimensional space.
-According to the characteristics of transformation matrix, feature transformation techniques can be further divided into linear and nonlinear ones.
-In this paper, we focus on the linear techniques, due to its simplicity and effectiveness.
+However, the real-world data, such as image data, often lie in a high-dimensional space, which has high computational cost and might bring down the prediction accuracy of classification models.
+To cope with this issue, a popular way is to do dimensionality reduction, which is to project the data into a low-dimensional subspace with the least information loss \cite{cai2007spectral}.
+Generally speaking, dimensionality reduction can be achieved by either feature selection or feature transformation.
+Feature selection aims at selecting the most informative feature subset from the original feature set according to a predefined selection criterion.
+A number of selection criteria have been proposed in the past several years, such as mutual information \cite{estevez2009normalized}, kernel alignment \cite{shawe2002kernel}, sparsity regularization based measures \cite{nie2010efficient,hou2014joint}, and so on.
+The philosophy behind feature transformation is that a combination of the original features may be more helpful for learning.
+Hence it aims to map the high-dimensional data into a new meaningful low-dimensional space.
+Many feature transformation methods have been proposed over the last decades, including manifold learning \cite{tenenbaum2000global,roweis2000nonlinear}, low-rank representation (LRR) \cite{liu2010robust,ni2010robust}, and sparse representation (SR) \cite{huang2010dimensionality,pan2014dimensionality}.
+According to the characteristics of the mapping, feature transformation techniques can be further grouped into linear \cite{he22,su17,he23, guoquan} and nonlinear ones \cite{scholkopf1998nonlinear,tenenbaum2000global,roweis2000nonlinear,hou2009stable}.
+In this paper, we focus on the linear feature transformation methods due to its simplicity and effectiveness \cite{pechenizkiy2004pca}.